Nepal Summit Inspires Leaders

-Question: When a young organization is helping vulnerable people in distant, sometimes remote parts of the world, how do you make sure the work is sustainable?
-This is a real-life challenge faced by ER partner Xulon Project of Pokhara, Nepal and others in the region.
+Question: When a young organization is helping vulnerable people in remote parts of the world, how do you make sure the work is sustainable?
+This is a real-life leadership development challenge faced by ER partner Xulon Project of Pokhara, Nepal and others in the region.

 Answer: The solution is to train the current and next generation of leaders.
 You begin by identifying leaders (and upcoming leaders) who are already committed to the work.
 Those who seek training are invited to a Leadership Summit where they receive instruction, coaching and leadership materials to continue their development after the meeting concludes.

 Last week, Xulon Project presented a summit for 14 leaders, plus support staff.
 ER leadership helped support the event and participated.
 For some, the summit required rigorous travel, time-zone changes and sleep loss.
 But according ER Asia Regional Director Joshua Benavidez the investment in the leaders was profound.

 “We are tired and exhausted, but it is all worth it,” he said.
 “The three-day summit impacted the 14 leaders who attended.
 I have received already many notes of thanksgiving regarding how the summit impacted their lives.”

 These leaders will return to their cities and villages encouraged and inspired to continue serving at-risk people.
 And, as part the “multiplication principle”, they’ll be looking for the next generation of leaders to train and coach.